Contents

 modified columns.

-database, you will want to take a close look at the new .NET Framework Data Provider
+Oracle backend database, you will want to take a close look at the new .NET Framework

-for Oracle released on MSDN in June 2002.
-The goal of the provider is to boost the
+Data Provider for Oracle released on MSDN in June 2002.
+The goal of the provider is to

-Oracle, also supports new Oracle 9i datatypes, as well as ref cursors
+DB provider for Oracle, also supports new Oracle 9i datatypes, as well as ref

-(useful for running Oracle stored procedures that return result sets).
-This provider,
+cursors (useful for running Oracle stored procedures that return result sets).
+This

-System.Data.OracleClient, is similar to the .NET Framework Data Provider for SQL
+provider, System.Data.OracleClient, is similar to the .NET Framework Data Provider for

 System.Data.SqlClient data classes, which provide data access to SQL Server via a SQL